cburkart/cburkart/README.md

 🔧 You've caught me building a GitHub profile.

 I'm Chris Burkart, a PhD economist and Data Scientist.
 I spend a lot of my time **data wrangling** and **model-building** but I enjoy both.
-As an applied econometrician, you might even call me a Data Science hipster--I was into Data Science before it was called Data Science.
+As an applied econometrician, you might even call me a Data Science hipster--I was into Data Science before it was cool.
+Now I'm doing my best to keep abreast of the next fresh technology.

 I have years of R code and useful personal R packages that I'm slowly cleaning up and pushing to github, as well as a couple of current projects that I'll start sharing, in both Python and R.